katyushapolye/katyushapolye/README.md

 - 👋 Hi, I’m @katyushapolye
-- 👀 I’m interested in Back-end programming, CyberSecurity, Computational Simulations and Other (Gamedev as a hobby)
+- 👀 I’m interested in Low Level Programming,CyberSecurity, Computational Simulations, I also do some Game Developing as a Hobby.
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Low Level Programming and Operating Systems
 - 📫 How to reach me: raphael.laroca@gmail.com

 <!---